-Whether you are in lockdown or under a stay-at-home order, you can use this time to get your life organized!
+Do you have a little bit of extra time?
+You can use this time to get your life organized!

 It’s time for me (and you) to organize your life.
 Wait!
 What does this have to do with personal finance and saving money?

 Disorganization and chaos lead to money loss.
 Do you remember my eyeliner story?
 I kept on buying eyeliners (spending money) only to find a few eyeliners tucked in the back of my closet.

 Eyeliners aren’t expensive, but all these types of things certainly add up!

 Organize Your Life and Finances

 This advice applies to the big stuff- forgetting to pay a bill, not being on top of the car, or home maintenance.
 When you are always just trying to keep up with yourself, it’s hard to remember or do all the small things, like emptying the dryer lint.
 The problem is that forgetting that means that you might end up with a house fire, and I don’t want to know how much that costs.